tramlinehq/docs/docs/inviting-team.md

 ---
+id: inviting-team
+title: 👫 Team & Membership
+sidebar_label: 👫 Team & Membership
-sidebar_position: 7
+sidebar_position: 6
 ---

-# 👫 Team & Membership

 Tramline currently supports inviting new users as either developers or viewers.
 The primary owner of the organization has roughly the same permissions as a developer in addition to managing billing.